jonathan-lemos/sicness/README.md

 * Implement entire thing.

 ## Running the project
-The latest "stable" version of the project can be viewed at <https://jonathanrlemos.github.io/sicness>.
+The latest "stable" version of the website can be viewed at <https://jonathanrlemos.github.io/sicness>.

-## Developing the project
+If you want to run the standalone script or want to develop it, follow the instructions below.

 ### Getting started
 First, clone the repository: